operatortwo/Midi_File/README.md

 # Midi_File
-This is a Midi-File player...
+This is a simple midi file player, written to learn more about the file structure and the playback requirements.

 ---